lipsia-fmri/lipsia/README.rst

 ======================================

 Lipsia is a collection of tools for the analysis of fMRI data.
-Its main focus is on new algorithms such as TED (Task-related edge density) and ECM (Eigenvector centrality mapping).
+Its main focus is on new algorithms such as TED (Task-related edge density), ECM (Eigenvector centrality mapping) and statistical inference (LISA).

 The current release contains only a rudimentary set of preprocessing tools.
 Preprocessing should therefore be performed beforehand using other software packages.